vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 Here's the bottom line: In order for evidence to act as a blocker of doubt, it has to be able to block doubt not just about the fact that it evidences, but *also* about the fact that makes it evidence!

-This is the fundamental intuition behind evidential constitutivism.
+This is the fundamental intuition behind evidential internalism.